How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 By showing them you fit like tongue-in-groove.

-Then prove them like the first of these general construction resume examples:
+Then prove them like the first of these construction resume examples:

-If you prove the right skills, they’ll notice you.
+If you prove the right construction skills on a resume, they’ll notice you.

 What if you lack experience?
 Write a job description for an entry-level resume.